The First Shifting Grains

 A beat of silence passed till Temari tore her eyes away from Gaara and looked at her father in consternation.

 "Father, what's going on?"
-Her blue eyes landed on the extremely disconcerting sight of Gaara lying motionlessly under the cool sheets.
+Her blue eyes landed on the disconcerting sight of Gaara lying motionlessly under the cool sheets.
 His stillness was unnerving.

 Another stretch of silence passed then the Kazekage finally spoke.